 Welcome to the University of Texas Skywatchers Report for Monday February 13th through Sunday February 19th.

-The moon is at third quarter on Saturday night so we'll have a waning gibbous moon for most of the week and a waning crescent moon on Sunday.
+The moon will be at third quarter on Tuesday so we will have a waning crescent moon for most of the week.

 Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights currently from 7 to 9 p.m.
 RLM is located on the southeast corner of Dean Keeton and Speedway.
 Take the elevator to the 17th floor and follow the signs to the telescope.